-- 1. This is a stockholder derivative action brought by plaintiff on behalf of nominal defendant Fifth Street Finance Corp. ("FSC" or the "Company") against certain of its officers and directors, and Fifth Street Asset Management Inc. ("FSAM"), for breaches of fiduciary duties and violations of law.
-These wrongs resulted in hundreds of millions of dollars in damages to FSC, including harm to its reputation, goodwill, and standing in the business community.
-Moreover, these actions have exposed the Company to over a hundred million dollars in potential liability for violations of federal law. - 2.
-FSC is a publicly traded asset portfolio company that was once within the "Fifth Street" family of companies, which included, in addition to FSC, FSAM, Fifth Street Management LLC ("FSM"), Fifth Street Senior Floating Rate Corp. ("FSFR"), and FSC CT LLC ("FSC CT") (collectively with FSC, "Fifth Street").
-FSC lends to and invests in small and mid-sized companies in connection with investments by private equity sponsors with the stated goal of generating investment income.
-The investment income is then paid out as dividends to FSC stockholders. - 3.
-Founded in 1998 by defendant Leonard M. Tannenbaum ("Tannenbaum"), the Company went public in 2008.
-Though Tannenbaum continues to exercise undue control over
+- 1. This stockholder derivative action is brought by plaintiff on behalf of FSC against certain of FSC's current and former officers and directors, and FSAM, for breaches of fiduciary duties and violations of law.
+These wrongs resulted in hundreds of millions of dollars in damages to FSC.
+Moreover, these actions have exposed the Company to over a hundred million dollars in potential liability for violations of federal securities law. - 2.
+FSC is a publicly traded asset portfolio company that was once within the "Fifth Street" family of companies that included, in addition to FSC and FSAM, Fifth Street Management LLC ("FSM"), Fifth Street Senior Floating Rate Corp. ("FSFR"), and FSC CT LLC ("FSC CT") (collectively with FSC, "Fifth Street").
+FSC lends to and invests in small and midsized companies in connection with investments by private equity sponsors with the stated goal of generating investment income.
+This investment income is paid out as dividends to FSC stockholders.

-&lt;sup>1 FSAM is an alternative asset manager with more than \$6.3 billion of assets under management; FSM is the business development company advisor to FSC and FSFR, and a wholly-owned subsidiary of Fifth Street Holdings, which is a subsidiary of FSAM; FSFR is a non-diversified management investment company; and FSC CT is a wholly-owned subsidiary of FSM that provides the administrative services necessary for FSC to operate.
+1 FSAM is an alternative asset manager with more than \$6.3 billion of assets under management; FSM is the business development company advisor to FSC and FSFR, and a wholly-owned subsidiary of Fifth Street Holdings, which is a